-In this course you will develop professional legal skills, including the ability to analyse and interpret legal material, understand fundamental legal principles, the relationship between law and society, and solve non-legal problems.You can tailor study for career paths in a variety of local and international law fields.
+In this program you will develop professional legal skills, including the ability to analyse and interpret legal material, understand fundamental legal principles, the relationship between law and society, and solve non-legal problems.You can tailor study for career paths in a variety of local and international law fields.

-The course meets the undergraduate academic requirements for admission to legal practice through the Legal Profession Admission Board and also satisfies the current pre-admission educational requirements for registration as a practicing accountant.
+The program meets the undergraduate academic requirements for admission to legal practice through the Legal Profession Admission Board and also satisfies the current pre-admission educational requirements for registration as a practicing accountant.
 Once you graduate, you may also pursue further specialised study.

 Develop your skills in our moot courts.
 Connect with a network of pre-eminent, respected professionals.

 Work with our Western Sydney University Justice Clinic, providing a much-needed community service.
 Get on-the-ground experience of legal drafting, court advocacy, client advising, oral communication, negotiation and mediation.